vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 part of the great Himalayan range.

 Vide also Vāyu 47.
-64 Nişadha-(r. rising in Vindhya) Br.
+64 Niṣadha-(r. rising in Vindhya) Br.
 II.

 16, 32.
 Vã 45, 102 Nisakaralinga---(under VS) L. q. by